A stroll in the energy landscape

 In this way Stillinger and Weber succeeded to write the free energy of a system with a continuous PES as the sum of the free energy of a typical basin $F_{basin}(T,\rho)$ and a term accounting for the multiplicity of basins accessible by the system $\Omega(T,\rho) = \exp(S_{conf}(T,\rho)/k_B)$.
 Excluding the local minima corresponding to crystalline structures, they arrive to an expression for the total free energy of the liquid phase:

 that can be used to predict, for example, the melting temperature $T_m$ as that temperature where $F_{liquid}$ becomes equal to the free energy of the crystal $F_{crystal}$.

 According to the Stillinger and Weber idea, the liquid thermodynamics can be derived from the knowledge of the {\it basins} of the PES.
 On the contrary, the proposal of Keyes to use the instantaneous normal mode (INM) theory to predict not only the very short time dynamics but also the long time diffusion processes~\cite{keyes} gives relevance to the process of crossing the borders of the basins and, therefore, to the structure of these borders.
 In the INM approach, the local curvature of the PES is calculated along equilibrated molecular dynamics (MD) trajectories.
 The idea is to reconstruct the global shape of the landscape explored from local information.
 For example, if the system is near enough to a local minimum, the local curvatures of the PES will be all positive and similar in value to the curvatures of the nearby minimum.
 On the other hand, points near the borders between basins will have negative curvatures along some directions.
 In fact, the potential energy has a maximum along any direction crossing a border (Fig.~\ref{figINM}a).
-Although the exact functional form is system dependent~\cite{funcformINM}, the INM approach suggests that the diffusion coefficient $D$ is a monotonic function of the fraction of unstable modes $< >$=$< > N_u f_u f_{diff} f_{diff} f_{diff} f_{diff} N_s N_s N_s N_s N_s$$>$ approaches zero has lead to the interpretation of the mode coupling critical temperature as the threshold below which the diffusive dynamics becomes {\it activated} with potential energy barriers that the system needs to overcome in order to cross the border between basins~\cite{cavagnino}.
-We show here -~after a careful definition of the meaning of the term "activated processes" in the framework of the PES description of the dynamics~- that it is at least unnecessary to invoke potential energy barrier crossing, and that there is no qualitative change in the way the system change basins below or above $T_{MCT}$.
-What is qualitatively different on crossing $T_{MCT}$ is the vanishing probability of occupying a basin of a saddle below $T_{MCT}$.
+Although the exact functional form is system dependent~\cite{funcformINM}, the INM approach suggests that the diffusion coefficient $D$ is a monotonic function of the fraction of unstable modes $<f_u>$=$<N_u>/N$, where $<N_u>$ is the number of negative eigenvalues of the Hessian matrix evaluated along the actual MD trajectory.

+A more quantitative relation between the number of negative curvature of the PES and the diffusion coefficient stems from the observation that not all the directions with negative curvatures lead to a change of basins: even in the crystalline state, a non-zero $< >$ is found due to the anharmonicities of the potential.
+Depending on the different authors and on the different model studied, different methods to discriminate the fraction $< >$ of truly diffusive directions from the whole set of negative curvatures have been proposed.
+A non zero value of $< >$ indicates that the trajectory followed by the system is confined to regions of the configuration space {\it near} the borders of the basins~\cite{nota_A}.